Become a Member

 Or borrow these items from our loan closet.

 Commodity Supplemental Food Program

 The Eastside Senior Center is a commodity distribution/TeFAP pick-up site.
+TeFAP commodities are distributed quarterly.
 The second Tuesday of each month, GCCARD delivers commodities to the Senior Center allowing seniors the opportunity to come to Eastside Senior Center and pick up their food.

 The commodity programs require meeting financial guidelines.
 You must pre-register and be processed in advance to participate.
-Please contact Jamie at (810) 250-5000 for more details.
+Please contact us at (810) 250-5000 for more details.